 The weight of aluminum is a key factor in airplane manufacturing since heavy components can make it difficult for a plane to take off.
 Most of the parts of an airplane are made from aluminum, including the hinges on doors and hatches.
 Approximately 75% of airplane parts are aluminum with a large portion of that being aluminum hinges.

 Aside from aircraft production, there are many situations where aluminum hinges are chosen over stainless steel ones because it has the same durability and strength with 1/3 the weight making them a critical component of automobiles and saltwater boats.

 Two varieties of aluminum are used to produce hinges – 3003 and 5052.
-Of the two, 5052 has the highest strength and corrosion resistance and is used stressful conditions.
+Of the two, 5052 has the highest strength and corrosion resistance and is used in stressful conditions.
 Though 3003 has the same corrosion resistance, appearance, and durability of 5052, it is more suited for use in construction such as kitchen cabinets since it can withstand daily use.

 An attractive characteristic of aluminum is the layer of oxide it forms when it is exposed to the environment.
 This natural reaction is the main reason it is resistant to corrosion and rust.
-In conditions where there is the potential of fire and sturdy hinges are need, aluminum hinges, that have been anodized to thicken their oxide layer, are used since they can withstand the potential danger and survive high temperatures.
+In conditions where there is the potential of fire and sturdy hinges are needed, aluminum hinges, that have been anodized to thicken their oxide layer, are used since they can withstand the potential danger and survive high temperatures.

-Hinges made of aluminum have become common place in hospitals for their protective qualities.
+Hinges made of aluminum have become commonplace in hospitals for their protective qualities.
 Doorways in hospitals are large and wide.
 They have to endure violent collisions from gurneys, wheelchairs, and stretchers.
 The smooth surface and durability of aluminum protects patients and ensures the safety of health workers.